 You may not be able to eat or drink anything for about 6 hours before the test.
 Your health care provider will tell you how you need to prepare.

 You may have some mild cramping or discomfort after the test is over.
 You may have a burning feeling the first few times you empty your bladder.
 You may also urinate more often or have some blood in your urine for a few days after the procedure.
 You may have discomfort from the stent that will continue to be in place until it is removed at a later time.

 Why the Test is Performed

-This test is used to take a sample of tissue from the kidney (renal pelvis or calyx) or ureter.
+This test is used to take a sample of tissue from the kidney or ureter.
 It is performed when an x-ray or other test has shown a suspicious area (lesion).
 This can also be done if there are abnormal cells in the urine.

 The tissue appears normal.

 Risks for anesthesia and surgery in general are:

 Another possible risk for this procedure is a hole (perforation) in the ureter.
 This can cause scarring of the ureter and you may need another surgery to correct the problem.
 Tell your provider if you have an allergy to seafood.
 This could cause you to have an allergic reaction to the contrast dye used during this test.

 This test should not be performed in people with a:

 - Blockage at or below the biopsy site